VictorCannestro/drafttable/tutorials/1_Quick_Start.md

 The data used in this tutorial can be found in the `test/resources/csv` folder.

 ## Reading a CSV file
-Here we read in a CSV file of tornado data directly and specify mapping rules for several columns.
+Here we read in the CSV file of tornado data directly and specify mapping rules for several columns.
+Our data is comma delimited (`','`) with rows separated by new lines (`'\n'`).
+Alternatively, `.txt` or `.tsv` formats could have also been used.
 By default, CSV data is read in as a `String`.
 To prepare our dataset to perform numerical operations, we'll need to parse any columns we're interested in operating on to a more fitting data type.

 ```java
 Path filePath = Path.of("csv/tornadoes_1950-2014.csv");